wasmerio/ate/README.md

         + AteFS upgraded so that it supports full authentication and confidentiality
         + Refactored the API so that users make less mistakes
-        + Added high performance write validation using centralized logs 0.3.5 - Finished the basics of the authentication server logic 0.3.4 - Added error handling to the invocation function and fixed some serious bugs 0.3.3 - Slight refactoring in order to improve the service invocation functionality
+        + Added high performance write validation using centralized logs
+        + Major performance boost by optimizing a disk sync point 0.3.5 - Finished the basics of the authentication server logic 0.3.4 - Added error handling to the invocation function and fixed some serious bugs 0.3.3 - Slight refactoring in order to improve the service invocation functionality